fullstack-course-pace/truefeed-backend/README.md

 - Keep controllers thin and test services independently.
 - Add tests under `src/tests/` and use a test runner like Jest for unit/integration tests.

+Routing notes

+- The primary routing entrypoint is now `src/routes/api.js` which initializes and mounts versioned routes under `/api/v1/*`.
+- Legacy route files have been archived under `src/routes/archived/legacy-2025-10-12/`.
+  The original top-level route files were removed and the active routing entrypoint is `src/routes/api.js`.